 A bailey bridge across the River Shannon linking County Longford with County Roscommon has been at Lanesboro (Lanesborough) since 1959.
-What began as temporary crossing for pedestrian and vehicle traffic became more permanent, and since its erection thousands of pounds have been spent on the upkeep of the bridge.
+What began as a temporary crossing for pedestrian and vehicle traffic became more permanent, and since its erection, thousands of pounds have been spent on the upkeep of the bridge.

 Noise generated by traffic crossing the pre-fabricated bridge can be heard for miles around.
-In addition there has been numerous accidents on the bridge over the past month.
+In addition, there have been numerous accidents on the bridge over the past month.
 Two local men are eager to see the demise of this make shift bridge.